 The Competition and Markets Authority has warned travel companies to stop mistreating unfortunate customers who have to cancel their holidays due to unforeseen circumstances.

-A lack of awareness over how much can be retained when a traveller cancels a booking is widespread, according to the Competition and Markets Authority.
+A lack of awareness over how much can be retained when a traveller cancels a booking is extensive, according to the Competition and Markets Authority.
 A company cannot automatically keep a large deposit if the customer cancels owing to unforeseen circumstances.
 Such a contract may be unfair, even if written into terms and conditions.

 This means that if a holidaymaker has to cancel a booking due to illness or a family tragedy, and the travel company has had enough time to re-sell the booking, then the travel company should refund the payment or deposit in full.
 Any amount it charges should reflect the cost it incurred to re-advertise or re-book that particular cancellation.

 If the company includes a blanket non-refundable deposit demand or cancellation fee in its terms and conditions then this could mean the contract is unfair and therefore, not legally binding.
-Even if the customer has signed the terms and conditions, the contract would be unenforceable.
+Even if the customer has signed the terms and conditions, the contract would be Invalid.

 Paul Latham, from the UK’s competition watchdog, said that as many as 50% of travel firms may not be fully aware of the rules.
 Many smaller firms may copy terms and conditions from others, potentially leading to a proliferation of unfair contracts.
 The watchdog has no plans to launch an investigation into specific operators, but is working with travel trade bodies to raise awareness of the rules through its “small print, big difference” campaign.
 The CMA wants customers to know that they do not always have to resort to travel insurance to retrieve deposits if they are forced to change their plans.